 - Must have been prescribed Emgality and have Medicare Part D

 - Must not be enrolled in Medicaid, Medicare’s Extra Help

 - Must have spent $1,100 on prescription medications as a

 - Must have a household income under the Annual Income Limit:

 |Total # Of Persons in your Household||Annual Adjusted Gross Income Limit (may not be more than)|

 The Emgality Savings Card is not available to patients who are uninsured.
 Patients without insurance who meet all program eligibility criteria may receive Emgality free of charge from the Lilly Cares Foundation Patient Assistance Program.
 Some of the eligibility requirements are:

 Where do I turn if I am not eligible for a financial assistance program?

-The Patient Advocate Foundation (a CHAMP member organization) can be a helpful resource for patients and caregivers who are experiencing access challenges.
-PAF provides a suite of expert tips to help navigate insurance denials, appeals and common barriers at: patientadvocate.org/migrainematters.
+The Patient Advocate Foundation (a CHAMP participant organization) can be a helpful resource for patients and caregivers who are experiencing access challenges.
+PAF provides a suite of expert tips to help navigate insurance denials, appeals, and common barriers at: patientadvocate.org/migrainematters.

 PAF also offers one-on-one case management assistance through its dedicated Migraine Careline for people living with migraine who experience access challenges.
 The Migraine Careline provides assistance with navigating eligibility and enrollment in disability benefits and overcoming insurance coverage and financial burdens that impact patient access to care.